strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 #### Trigger

 Next thing we need is a trigger that will tell us when it is time to fetch our data.
 In a world without RxJS we would probably use `setInterval`.
-This method allows us to pass it a callback that gets executed every 'x' seconds.
+This function allows us to pass it a callback that gets executed every 'x' seconds.
 With RxJS however, we have to change the way we think.
 We can no longer think in terms of callbacks, we have to think in terms of streams.
 If we apply this to the trigger we need, we want a stream that fires every 'x' seconds.
 Drawn in a ASCII marble diagram, this is what we want: